mumuryllo/backstage/docs/architecture-decisions/adr004-module-export-structure.md

 ```

 To check whether for example `SubComponentY` is exported from the package, it
-should be possible to traverse the index files towards the root, starting at the
+should be possible to traverse the index files
-adjacent one.
-If there is any index file that doesn't export the previous one,
-the symbol is not publicly exported.
-For example, if
-`components/ComponentX/index.ts` exports `SubComponentY`, but
-`components/index.ts` does not re-export `./ComponentX`, one should be certain
 that `SubComponentY` is not exported outside the package.
 This rule would be
 broken if for example the root `index.ts` re-exports `./components/ComponentX`